zzzprojects/html-agility-pack/README.md

 PM> dotnet add package HtmlAgilityPack
 ```

+## Examples

+Check out the [`examples`](./examples) folder for a working example that demonstrates HTML parsing operations using HtmlAgilityPack.
+See the [examples README](./examples/README.md) for more details.

 ## Sponsors

 ZZZ Projects owns and maintains **Html Agility Pack** as part of our [mission](https://zzzprojects.com/mission) to add value to the .NET community